 The invidious corruption of all involved is, in the Caribbean at least, not a matter of the past: the madness of slavery, it might be argued, continues to infect the memory of generation after generation centuries after its abolition.
 This is why it is obsessively revisited by the region’s writers at home and, increasingly, in the far flung diaspora where the wound may be less acknowledged, even silenced, by the host society, paradoxically reinforcing the impact of the repressed past on the present.
 One might think here of a novel like Trinidadian-Canadian writer Dionne Brand’s At the Full and Change of the Moon (1999).
 In this tale of marronage through generations of one family, an estranged daughter writes to her absent mother in a vain quest for family genealogy, aware that history is being lost: “we forget who we were.
 Nothing is changing, it is just that we are forgetting.
 All the centuries past may be one long sleep” (234).
 It is against this forgetting that Caribbean writers are ranged, perhaps especially those – like Phillips – who have spent much of their lives in the diaspora.
 They are alert to the long shadows cast by history, and in Phillips’s case, those shadows that haunt the north of England where he grew up, in texts like Wuthering Heights and in cities such as Liverpool “where history is so physically present, yet so glaringly absent from people’s consciousness” (The Atlantic Sound, 93).
 Ben in The Lost Child performs this disposal of the archive when, after his mother’s death, he attempts to exorcize his painful past, by throwing out “all of her letters and postcards to him.
-He also got rid of the newspaper clippings” about his brother’s death (202), and later refuses to take possession of the documents left behind by his mother.
+He also gets rid of the newspaper clippings” about his brother’s death (202), and later refuses to take possession of the documents left behind by his mother.
 But even though the material record is expunged or ignored, the novel demonstrates that the afterlife of trauma persists in memory, as testified by the chapter “Childhood” which registers Ben’s painful remembrances of his early life tragically shaped by his mother’s chronic depression.
 As Phillips notes in his interview with Agathocleous, the descendants of all those whose lives and feelings and hopes and dreams were erased from history are driven to “attempt to repair memory or repair amnesia.”
 Quite significantly the novel opens in the present tense, with the story of an ex-slave from the West Indies who is dying on the Liverpool docks in late eighteenth-century England; thus begins that remembering process that her lost child, and all those who come after, have been encouraged to dismiss.

 3.